 The accent would wane over time to the point where Troi sounded American in the movies.

-Troi wore a “skant” (unisex skirt) in the pilot episode, “Encounter at Farpoint”.
+Troi wore a “skant” (unisex skirt) in the pilot, “Encounter at Farpoint”.
 It would be years before she appeared in uniform again.

 Sirtis told Starlog in 1988 that, after the first episode,

 the producers decided that the look didn’t suit the character the way she was originally envisioned.
 They wanted something a bit more elegant and contained.

 The actress was given various dresses to wear, a new one every season.

 The downside, Sirtis lamented, was that the more cleavage her costumes revealed, the less cerebral her character seemed to become.